Group portrait including Thomas Bevan (back row, left) and Ropina (seated, left).

 Clark, Garry Trevor, fl 1981-1984 :Photographs of early Manakau.
 Ref: 1/2-057399-F. Alexander Turnbull Library, Wellington, New Zealand. http://natlib.govt.nz/records/22490109

 In June 1845, nine year old Thomas Bevan (1836-1913) his younger brother Will and older sisters Mary and Margaret, walked from Port Nicholson, Wellington, to Waikawa, some six miles from the Otaki river crossing.
 They were led on their journey by a Maori guide, Ropina.
 The journey took six days and on the first night, they overnighted with the Wall family, at The Halfway House.

 In 1907 Thomas Bevan’s memories were published as The Reminiscences of An Old Colonist , My arrival in New Zealand – ‘How four pakeha children travelled from Port Nicholson to Waikawa in 1845’

 This extract is about his journey northwards along the Porirua track to The Halfway.

 The Bevan family had migrated to New Zealand, departing from London in October, 1840, on the ship Lady Nugent, arriving on the 17th March 1841.

-Thomas Bevan Jnr wrote that during the voyage out, the mother died, along with three of her children, a baby, his brother, sister, and a cousin.
+Thomas Bevan Jnr wrote that during the voyage out, several of the family died.
+This included baby Nugent at nine days on 15 January, their mother on 30 January and 13 year old Henry on 4 March.
 Thomas Bevan Snr. was left to care for four little children.